cmayer/MitoGeneExtractor/README.md

 # MitoGeneExtractor

-MitoGeneExtractor can conveniently extract mitochondrial genes from sequencing libraries.
+MitoGeneExtractor can be used to conveniently extract mitochondrial genes from sequencing libraries.

 Mitochondrial reads are often found as byproduct in sequencing libraries, e.g. from ... .